Enhancing LLM Performance Through Debate: An Empirical Study on Multi-Agent Debate for Coding Tasks: Methodology

 \subsubsection{Task Decomposition}

+We decomposed each of the four coding tasks into three subtasks, following prior studies~\cite{ding2024semcoder, chen2024reasoning, pan2024lost, sun2024source} that outline the procedures of automated techniques.
+To detail, Code Input Prediction consist of three subtasks~\cite{ding2024semcoder}: (1) \textbf{Backward Execution Reasoning} performs backward step-by-step execution from the output to the initial state of the program, outlining the backward tracing of program (2) \textbf{Input Prediction} predicts the input values given the output of program execution and (3) \textbf{Input Validation} refines the predicted input values to verify whether they satisfy the constraints of the program.

+Similarly, Code Output Prediction consists of three subtasks~\cite{ding2024semcoder}: (1) \textbf{Forward Execution Reasoning} performs forward step-by-step execution of the program to outline its operational logic (i.e., line of code being executed) (2) \textbf{Output Prediction} predicts the execution output values given the input of the program and (3) \textbf{Output Validation} refines the predicted output values to verify whether they align with the intended functionality of the program.

+The three subtasks of Code Translation include~\cite{pan2024lost}: (1) \textbf{Translation} converts the original code into the target programming language, (2) \textbf{Syntactic Error Resolution} resolves syntactic errors (i.e., missing semicolons or incorrect indentation) in the translated code, and (3) \textbf{Semantic Error Resolution} resolves semantic errors (i.e., wrong variable or operator~\cite{pan2024lost}) in the translated code.

-Based on the procedural stages employed by the automated Code Summarization techniques~ \cite{sun2024source}, we decomposed Code Summarization into three sub-tasks: (1) \textbf{Intent Identification} identifies the perspective from which the code should be summarized.
-Specifically, we allowed the debate agents to debate on the intent categories widely adopted by Code Summarization studies \cite{sun2024source, chen2021my, mu2023developer}: ``What'' (description of the functionality), ``Why'' (the design rationale of the code), ``How-to-use'' (description of the usage), ``How-it-is-done'' (implementation details of the functionality), ``Property'' ( the properties of the code including pre-conditions or post-conditions) and ``Others'', (2) \textbf{Summary Generation} generates a code summary from the identified intent, and (3) \textbf{Summary Refinement} evaluates and refines the generated summary to improve its semantic relevance to the code.
-Consequently, \llmAgents~ debate with each other to solve sub-tasks, with the judge agent deciding on the acceptable response to move on to the next one.
-Thus, the sub-tasks are solved in sequential order through iterative MAD.
-Figure~\ref {fig:method_mad_cs} provides an overview of MAD for Code Summarization.
+Lastly, we decomposed Code Summarization into three subtasks~\cite{sun2024source}: (1) \textbf{Intent Identification} identifies the perspective from which the code should be summarized.
+Specifically, we allowed the debate agents to debate on the intent categories widely adopted by Code Summarization studies \cite{sun2024source, mu2023developer}: ``What'' (description of the functionality), ``Why'' (the design rationale of the code), ``How-to-use'' (description of the usage), ``How-it-is-done'' (implementation details of the functionality), ``Property'' ( the properties of the code including pre-conditions or post-conditions) and ``Others'', (2) \textbf{Summary Generation} generates a code summary from the identified intent, and (3) \textbf{Summary Refinement} evaluates and refines the generated summary to improve its semantic relevance to the code.
+Consequently, \llmAgents~ debate with each other to solve subtasks, with the judge agent deciding on the acceptable response to move on to the next subtask.
+Hence, each debate stage focuses on solving a single subtask, and the subtasks are solved in a sequential order.
+Figure~\ref{fig:method_mad} displays an overview of MAD for our selected four coding tasks.